 The presence of many local groups and associations is an incentive for the formation of a Joint Stakeholders Forest Management Committee.
 The community members have co-existed over the years and have developed good working relationship.
 They could therefore be easily organized into a working committee whose activities will be jointly planned and carefully streamlined towards the sustainable management of the forest reserve.
-The fact that majority of the stakeholders are willing to participate in the management of the forest reserve is very important.
+The fact that majority of the takeholders are willing to participate in the management of the forest reserve is very important.
 This will provide ample opportunity to the local people to fully participate in the management of the forest and benefit from the outputs of the forest.
-The implication of this is that the forest can now be better managed with reduced cases of illegal felling; encroachment and wilful destruction of the forest in protest of their alienation from their own land by the forestry authorities as observed by Ajayi (1996).
+The implication of this is that the forest can now be better managed with reduced cases of illegal felling; encroachment and wilful destruction of the forestry authorities as observed by Ajayi (1996).
 Many authors have advocated the involvement of local communities in rural development and resource management (Ostrom, 1990; Savenje and Higman, 1991; Otegbeye, 1995 and Higman, et al. (1999).